Global Rewards in Multi-Agent Deep Reinforcement Learning for Autonomous Mobility on Demand Systems: Experiments

 \subsection{Training schedules}

 The policy loss function of $\text{COMA}^\text{adj}$ is a dynamic weighted average of the loss functions of $\text{COMA}^\text{equ}$ and $\text{COMA}^\text{tgt}$, with $\beta$ being the weight of the loss function of $\text{COMA}^\text{tgt}$.
 Over the course of the training, $\beta$ always starts at zero, ends at one, and can increase linearly or following a power function.
-Since $\text{COMA}^\text{tgt}$ shows better experimental performance than $\text{COMA}^\text{equ}$ (see Section \ref{sec:ablation}), we test a power function with an exponent of 0.5 to increase the share of $\text{COMA}^\text{tgt}$ quicker than when using a linear schedule.
+By default, we use a simple linear function.
+Since $\text{COMA}^\text{tgt}$ shows better experimental performance than $\text{COMA}^\text{equ}$ (see Section \ref{sec:ablation}), we also test a power function with an exponent of 0.5 to increase the share of $\text{COMA}^\text{tgt}$ quicker than when using a linear schedule.
 In the instance of 11 zones and 18 vehicles, the maximum average performance of a model with a power function is 4.6\% lower than the maximum average performance of a model with a linear function.
 In the instance of 11 zones and 24 vehicles, this number is 2.8\%.
-We conclude that a linearly increasing $\beta$ works best.
+We conclude that a linearly increasing $\beta$ works best in general.